 The Growing Need For EV Charging Stations

-While Tesla has its own network that caters to its drivers exclusively, many of these issues still exist with regards to other manufacturers of electric vehicles, and their drivers.
-In order to fully solve the issue of global emissions, more than 2% of the vehicles on the road must be electric or at least hybrid vehicles.
+While Tesla has its own system that caters to its drivers exclusively, many of these issues still exist with regard to other manufacturers of electric vehicles, and their drivers.
+In order to start to solve the issue of global emissions, a much higher percentages of the vehicles on the road must be electric or at least hybrid vehicles.
 In order to achieve this kind of goal, a wider population of electric vehicle drivers must be created outside of the ones Tesla has already cultivated.
-The vehicles themselves that are being produced are more stylish and luxurious than ever before, but the USA nationwide network of charging stations is still sorely lacking.
-There are only about 41,400 electric vehicle charging stations in the United States according to the Department of Energy.
+The vehicles themselves that are being produced are more stylish and luxurious than ever before, but the nationwide network of charging stations is still sorely lacking.
+There are only about 41,400 electric vehicle charging stations in the United States according to the Department Of Energy.
 Compare this with 136,400 gas stations, and complicate matters even more with the fact that there are fewer than 5000 fast charging stations.
-The United States is reviewing an infrastructure bill that will provide rebates and tax credits for those that switch to electric vehicles as well as businesses involved in the space, but until a wider rollout of electric vehicle charging stations happens there will continue to be slow adoption of the technology.
+The United States is moving forward now with an infrastructure bill introduced by the Biden administration that will provide rebates and tax credits for those that switch to electric vehicles, as well as to businesses involved in the space.
+But until a wider rollout of electric vehicle fast charging stations needs to happen in order for the technology to be widely adopted.
 Through the integration of more technologically advanced surge protection into the electric vehicle charging station footprint, the costs of operation can be reduced.
 This is one step towards creating a greater profitability that can potentially sway private businesses that are considering entering the space.